Graphics Editing, Missing Images

 Allwebco templates use 100% W3C compliant image display code.
 If an image is not working and can not be solved by one of the suggested methods on this webpage, you will need to contact either your graphics editing program support staff or Microsoft or the browser software supplier to have these problems solved.
 Software companies need to be informed of bugs so they can be fixed when updates occur.

 Allwebco Design does not offer graphics editing support.
-If you are replacing the template images please refer to the help included with your graphics software program.
+For image editing and saving problems, please refer to the help included with your graphics software program.

 When testing in your browser, be sure to hit refresh.
 Also, you may need to empty your browser cache.
 This option is usually under "tools" then "internet options" on your menu.
 This error is more common with Flash problems.

-If you are using any type of image on your template other than .gif or .jpg your images may not work in some browsers.
-It is strongly suggested that you use only .jpg and .gif images in your website template.
-This includes .png or .bmp images.
-These are not fully supported image formats.
+If you are using an image type in your webpages other than .gif, .png or .jpg your images may not work in some browsers.
+It is strongly suggested that you use only .jpg, .png and .gif images in your webpages.
+Other image types like .tif or .bmp may not be fully supported image formats in some browsers.

 .gif images included in the template are 256 indexed color images.
 If you edit these images, convert them to RGB, then, convert them back to indexed color before you save them.

-The IE 7.0 and 8.0 browsers and some Mac browsers have some problems with images when using some graphics programs.
-If your images are not displaying try using a different graphics program and resaving your .jpg images.
+Internet Explorer browser software, and some Mac browsers may have problems displaying images when using some graphics programs.
+If your images are not displaying try using a different graphics program and re-saving your .jpg images.
 Your program may not be compatible with the some browsers.
 Also see "IE Microsoft solutions" below on this page.

 You may have settings in your Firewall, Spybot or Zone Alarm software that are causing image view problems.
-You will need to either configure these options or turn off your firewall or any software that is blocking any images.
+You may need to configure your firewall options in any software that is blocking images.

 If you have added a toolbar or search bar to your web browser, such as a Google toolbar, you may want to uninstall these items to be sure it is not causing the image viewing problem.